The Complete Guide to Investing: How to Grow Your Wealth with Confidence (including tax considerations)

 No asset is best — some work better for certain outcomes.
 Generally, a structured combination of assets works better over the longer term.
 This is known as diversification, which spreads risk and helps smooth out returns.

-understanding risk and return
+Understanding risk and return

 The relationship between risk and return is central to investing.
 Generally, higher potential returns come with higher risk.
 Your goal should be to find a balance that aligns with your financial goals, time horizon, and personal comfort with risk.

-risk profile
+Risk profile

 Understanding your risk profile is essential.
 It includes: